 These events are coming up but there will be more with these and other organisers:

 Sheffield College has details of all their apprenticeship opportunities on https://apprenticeships.sheffcol.ac.uk/

 If you are interested in exploring Apprenticeship Opportunities please check out details and register for vacancies at https://www.apprenticeships.gov.uk/ and https://www.gov.uk/apply-apprenticeship.
-Also contact companies direct to ask vacancies and talk to family/ friends as they may know people who can help.
-If you need any help please contact Anne Brown through your form tutor.
+Also contact companies direct to ask about vacancies and talk to family/ friends as they may know people who can help.
+If you need any support from school, please contact Rachel Morse.

 If you are considering Apprenticeships you can also explore Traineeships and Study programmes as possible backups to develop your experience and skills.